-We have recognized \$6.0 million of revenue from inception (June 16, 1994) through September 30, 2010, consisting of grant funding from third parties.
-In October 2010, we received \$20.0 million from Vulcan as well as a \$5.0 million grant award from LSDF for our GPCR program.
-We expect to recognize a portion of this funding from Vulcan and LSDF as revenue as research is performed in our GPCR program.
-Other than grant funding, we do not expect to receive any revenue from our product candidates until we receive regulatory approval and commercialize the products or until we potentially enter into collaborative agreements with third parties for the development and commercialization of our product candidates.
-We continue to pursue government and private grant funding for our product candidates and research programs.
-If our development efforts for any of our product candidates result in clinical success and regulatory approval or collaboration agreements with third parties, we could generate revenue from those product candidates.
+We have recognized \$8.2 million of revenue from inception (June 16, 1994) through March 31, 2011, consisting of grant funding from third parties and revenue recognized in connection with funding from Vulcan and LSDF.
+Other than grant funding, we do not expect to receive any revenue from our product candidates until we receive regulatory approval and commercialize the product candidates or until we potentially enter into collaborative agreements with third parties for the development and commercialization of our product candidates.
+We continue to pursue government and private grant funding as well as collaboration funding for our product candidates and research programs.